HackRU/handbook/directors.md

 We need to talk to this team for travel reimbursements and day-of floor plans.

-Hopefully, we will have converged on a travel reimbursement procedure, but we hope to always confirm the policy with logistics.
+In travel reimbursements, we confirm the cost-per-mile constants per means of transport, among other things.

 We may call upon them to help with the day-of registration as well.